IDA-FBK/FuS-KG/README.md

 5. **Integration**

    FuS-KG aligns its core concepts with the DOLCE foundational ontology and integrates external vocabularies to enhance interoperability.
 These include the Time Ontology (ProperInterval), DCAT (Resource), and AGROVOC for nutritional concepts, enabling linkage with the Linked Open Data (LOD) cloud.
-We also manually aligned FuS-KG modules with domain ontologies using Protégé.
-The table        below summarizes the number of matches found per module and target ontology.
+To allow ontology integration, we also investigated the presence of possible matches between the modules of the FuS-KG and the available ontologies in the identified domains of FSI.
+The table below summarizes the number of matches found per module and target ontology (see [Matching](/ontology/Matching/) folder for details)

      <div align="center">
         <table>